Wepstern/vegetable-drama/README.md

  -------------------
 ```

- First things first implement the browser context creation

- import browsers from pw
- import fs-extra --> it needed to traces dir creation

- ---> before all
+ ---> before all (global hook - before any scenarios is run)
     - start browser
     - create traces folder

- --> before each
+ --> before (scenario - before each scenarios is run))
+    - set up new browser context
-    - open page
+    - set up new page context

  --> run scenario

- --> after each
+ --> after (scenario - after each scenario have been run)
-    - close page
+    - tear down page context
+    - tear down browser context

- --> after all
+ --> after all (global hook - after all scenario have been run)
-    - close browser
+    - stop browser

 JS